Towards Distillation-Resistant Large Language Models: An Information-Theoretic Perspective: Method

 \subsection{Transformation Matrix Optimization}

 Next, we analyze the proposed matrix training objective through the lens of the Information Bottleneck (IB) principle to resolve the optimization problem.
-In particular, the following property reveals that minimizing CMI actually induces an IB objective. \begin{theorem} The conditional mutual information $\mathcal{I}(X;Z|Y)$ is a special case of Information Bottleneck objective with $\beta=1$ in \cref{eq:IB}, i.e.,
+In particular, the following property reveals that minimizing $\mathcal{I}(X;Z|Y)$ in this scenario actually induces an IB objective. \begin{theorem} The conditional mutual information $\mathcal{I}(X;Z|Y)$ is a special case of Information Bottleneck objective with $\beta=1$ in \cref{eq:IB}, i.e.,

 \end{theorem}

 A detailed derivation is provided in Appendix~\ref{appendix:proofs}.
 This property is particularly appealing as it reveals that minimizing $\mathcal{I}(X;Z|Y)$ inherits the benefits of the Information Bottleneck, balancing compression of redundant information in $X$ while preserving task-relevant information in $Y$.
 The above characterization naturally decomposes the objective into two complementary sub-tasks: